Date: Apr-May 2019

 Vacuum Wine Corker

-MEMBERS ONLYThe the purpose of this project was to minimize oxygen and achieve longer shelf life on fruit wines.
+The the purpose of this project was to minimize oxygen and achieve longer shelf life on fruit wines.
 One trick commercial folks use to increase shelf life is packaging under a vacuum.
-I have been using a vacuum pump for racking wine/ starting a siphon therefore some of the hardware already existed.
-It looked like

 2019 Backyard Vine Directory